ash-project/ash/documentation/how_to/upgrade.md

 - `relationships.belongs_to.attribute_public?` has been added, which controls the underlying attribute's `public?` value.
 This, similar to `attribute_writable?` defaults to the `public?` attribute of the relationship.

+- `resource.simple_notifiers` has been removed, in favor of specifying non-DSL notifiers in the `simple_notifiers` option to `use Ash.Resource`.

 ### `Ash.Registry` has been removed

 `Ash.Registry` is no longer needed.
 Place each resource in the domain instead.